2023 Solar Incentives Guide for Hollister, CA - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
-The Clean Energy Credit lasts until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit; the amount will decrease slightly on a yearly basis until the end of the current program.
-Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit is valid until 2035.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
+The amount will be decreased slightly each year until the current program ends.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-Your local Hollister solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Hollister solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives